Updated April 28, 2020 to include a COVID-19 Survey that we conducted Late March/Early April 2020.

 What’s included in this report

-Section 1 presents our Winter 2018–19 survey data about current (2018) and expected (2019) business conditions, specifically how print businesses fared vis-à- vis revenues, number of orders, and profits.
+Section 1 presents our Fall 2019 survey data about current (2019) and expected (2020) business conditions, specifically how print businesses fared vis-à-vis revenues, number of orders, and profits.

 Section 2 presents our survey data on print businesses’ top challenges, opportunities, and planned investments.

-Section 3 presents the results of our survey question asking the extent to which commercial print businesses are looking to add new capabilities like wide-format printing, textile printing, specialty printing, 3D printing, and other new products and services.
+Section 3 presents the results of our survey question asking the extent to which commercial print businesses are looking to add new capabilities like wide-format printing, textile printing, specialty printing, 3D printing, and other new products and services—or if they have added them already.

 Section 4 presents the results of our survey question about print businesses’ hiring plans.
 Do they have any and, if so, for which positions?

-Section 5 rounds up a variety of printing industry data—shipments, profits, employment, and so on.
+Section 5 rounds up a variety of printing industry data—establishments, establishment births/deaths, shipments, profits, employment, and so on.

 Section 6 provides the latest general macroeconomic data.
 These data are important to put industry data into the proper macroeconomic context.